karlebergen/karlebergen.github.io/_posts/2024-10-28-Solving-SQL-Murder-Mystery.md

   OR
   (name = 'Annabel' AND address_street_name = 'Franklin Ave');
 ```
-But this is ALSO wrong, the filter `name = "Annabel"` is too strict!
-It shoudl be `name like "Annabel%"`.
+But this is ALSO wrong, the filter `name = "Annabel"` is technically too strict.
+It should be `name like "Annabel%"`.
 We will let ChatGPT slide on this though.

 ##### Results